Nabaztag: Karotz

-Karotz Private Servers
+Karotz private servers

 In 2016, two years after "The end of Karotz's adventures" a new English enabled API has been set up to bring Karotz out of retirement from a volunteer initiative called Free Rabbits!

 Security

-During DEF CON 21, Daniel Crowley, Jenniver Savage and David Bryan pointed out several security vulnerabilities about the Karotz.
+During DEF CON 21, Daniel Crowley, Jennifer Savage and David Bryan pointed out several security vulnerabilities about the Karotz.
 Unsecured connections to the website's provider could allow a hacker to steal the users' Wi-Fi passwords, take control of the Karotz, installing malware and even to corrupt the device without any knowledge of the end user.
 During the same talk, they also show how it was possible to spy around the Karotz due to the presence of the camera and the microphone embedded in the bunny.

 Awards

 Violet was awarded honourable mentions, category Small companies of the DME Award 2007 for Nabaztag.

 Nabaztag/tag was awarded for Netxplorateur of the Year in 2008.

 Nabaz'mob was awarded by Prix Ars Electronica Digital Musics 2009 (Award of Distinction).